fido-device-onboard/epid-verification-service/README.md

 #### Run EPID Verification Service

-To run the EPID Verification service, you can use `epidVerificationService.sh`.
+To run the EPID Verification Service, you can use `epidVerificationService.sh`.
 ```
 $ bash epidVerificationService.sh
 ```

-To check whether the EPID Verification service is working properly run the following command:
+To check whether the EPID Verification Service is working properly run the following command:
 ```
 $ curl --cacert ./certs/ca.cert.pem https://localhost:1180/health
 ```